 Image credit: https://m.media-amazon.com/

 Tojiro DP Gyutou is our best overall pick for the best Tojiro knife.
-This knife is made of high-carbon stainless steel, which makes it very hard and durable.
+This knife we tested is made of high-carbon stainless steel, which makes it very hard and durable.
 The blade is heat-treated to a Rockwell hardness of 60, making it one of the toughest knives.
 It has a double bevel edge and a traditional Japanese handle made of rosewood.

 Not only is the handle very well balanced, but also ergonomically designed, which makes it comfortable to hold for a long time.
 In Japanese, Gyutou means knife, so this knife is referred to as a Japanese chef knife specially designed to be used in restaurants.